 Primal Diet was created in 2009 by Mark Sisson and his introduction of the Primal Blueprint and has gained popularity and is considered more of a lifestyle than just a diet.
-According to individuals who support the diet people today are eating too many processed foods, and should instead eat the foods primitive humans ate.
+According to individuals who support the diet, today are eating too many processed foods and should instead eat the foods primitive humans ate.

 Many of the foods that individuals consume are far too different from what the human body was designed to consume.
-Due to the consumption of all the grains, processed foods, artificial sweeteners, and other foods the human body was not meant to consume has caused an increase in health issues and has led to the current health crisis that is sweeping across America.
+The consumption of all the grains, processed foods, artificial sweeteners, and other foods the human body was not meant to consume has increased health issues.
+It has led to the current health crisis that is sweeping across America.

 Scroll below for one of the best products we’ve seen over the last year.